 - Empty toilet paper roll

-- Mylar sheets (thicker sheets, not rolls of thin paper)
+- Mylar sheets (thicker sheets, not rolls of thin paper) or mirrored sheets

 - Scissors and/or paper cutter (This is the paper cutter I keep at home.
 It’s come in super handy!)